 This monarch butterfly craft is quick and easy but the results are stunning.
-Have the kids make a bunch and hang a kaleidoscope of monarch butterflies in your home or classroom this fall.
+Have the kids make a bunch and decorate your home or classroom with a kaleidoscope of monarch butterflies this fall.

-We were inspired to do several monarch crafts last week because there are so many real monarch butterflies fluttering around our yard these days.
+We’ve been inspired to make monarch crafts because there are so many real monarch butterflies fluttering around our yard these days.
 At this time of year, the monarchs are preparing to migrate, so they’re stopping in great numbers to feed and rest in our garden.

 The hooligans love to chase the butterflies around the yard, and observe them fanning their vibrant wings as they rest on the flowers.

-We’ve made a number of beautiful butterfly crafts over the years, but these coffee filter monarchs are my favourite yet.
+Of all the butterfly crafts we’ve made over the years, these coffee filter monarchs are my favourite..
 They’re so gorgeous and life-like.